tandersn/GNRC-Flowgraphs/create_LD_RF/README.md

 The source here is DVD, but most any video can be used.

 This graph is highly experimental and just for fun.

+After running the graph, you can decode the file like it was an LD RF capture:

+`ld-decode ldFM_YC_version.rf out/ldFM_YC_version.wav -f 40 --daa --noEFM --NTSCJ`

 Currently NTSC ONLY